 -Take note of annual fees on credit cards.
 If you sign up for multiple cards and they each have a fee, make sure the benefits from those cards outweigh the costs of keeping the card.
 I currently have 2 credit cards with annual fees, and 1 without one.
 I’m planning on dropping one of the cards that I don’t use since I already received the bonus miles, and don’t want to pay the annual fee anymore!

 -Don’t sign up for a bunch of cards at once!
 Space out signing up for offers, as the number of hard inquiries on your credit score matter (they fall off after 2 years).
-Also I wouldn’t advise signing up for offers right before applying for a loan.
+Also I wouldn’t advise signing up for offers right before applying for a loan or buying something big like a car or a house.

 -Credit cards can be GOOD for your credit score.
 Having more credit reduces your utilization ratio (how much credit you have vs. how much credit you’re using), which is pretty important in credit score factoring.